 Located on the lower level of Avery, Brownie’s serves more than just your traditional pastries.
 They have soup specials for each day of the week, and the offerings are generally pretty healthy (so they’re probably not serving up, contrary to the name, many brownies.
 Sad, but there’s other places you can get them).

-Liz’s Place is located on the first floor of the Diana Center on Barnard’s campus.
-This place serves Starbucks coffee and is great because it’s really easy to pop into on your way to class, as it’s not too far from Altschul or Milbank, and you can use your meal points here.
+On the first floor of the Diana Center on Barnard’s campus, this place serves Starbucks coffee and is great because it’s really easy to pop into on your way to class, as it’s not too far from Altschul or Milbank, and you can use your meal points here.
 It also offers an array of ready-to-eat items, from sandwiches to sushi, and hosts a renovated seating area overlooking Broadway and Futter Field.

 Most Columbia and SEAS first-years live in Carman, Furnald, or John Jay, and a few will end up in Wallach or Hartley.
 Barnard first-years all live in the Quad, which includes Sulzberger, Brooks, Reid, and Hewitt.